denisrasulev/denisrasulev/README.md

 ## Hi there 👋
-I'm **Denis Rasulev**, a B2B consultant and passionate data researcher 👨‍💻 from Slovakia 🇸🇰.
+I'm **Denis Rasulev**, a B2B consultant and passionate data researcher 👨‍💻 from Slovakia 🇸🇰

-Since 1990, I've been helping build B2B sales 🤝 for international companies around the 🌏.
+Since 1990, I've been helping build B2B sales 🤝 for international companies around the 🌏

 Since 2015, data science and exploration became my passion and hobby, among others.

-Read app reviews, programming, and helpful tips on my blog 👉 [Den's HUB](https://denshub.com/) 👈
+Read app reviews, programming, and various helpful tips on my blog 👉 [Den's HUB](https://denshub.com/) 👈

-Сheck out my social profiles and connect with me for mutual inspiration.
+Сheck out my social profiles and connect with me for business and mutual inspiration:

 <!-- Use https://shields.io/ to generate badges -->